wen-git-acc/orderbook/README.md

             - Account margin (>10%) is checked every cycle to ensure there is enough to execute (match) the order. `When the account margin check fails:`
                 - Taker: revert the order and current active order in orderbook, not executing and stop the engine.
                 - Maker: revert all the current order in order book.
                 - Note: When calculating the account margin, it is based on the condition after the order is executed, hence, current order position is included in the calculation as well.
+Additionally, account margin checks happen for maker order as well.
     - The market price of the particular instrument/market (eth, btc, etc.) will be updated based on the latest traded price.

 Other Note: